ccao-data/data-architecture/dbt/models/model/docs.md

 The stages are:

-- `test` - Performance on the out-of-sample test set (typically the most recent 10% of sales)
+- `test` - Performance on the out-of-sample test set (typically the most recent 10% of sales)s
 - `assessment` - Performance on the most recent year of sales (after being trained on all sales, so in-sample)